In this article:

 In order to figure out whether you need a business licence or not, just ask the Chamber of Commerce by email, phone call, or personal visitation (often communication in English is possible).

-There are also official lists of professions that fall under free and regulated business licence:
+There are also official lists of professions that fall under free and regulated business licences:

 List of regulated licence professions: HERE